-Critical review and analysis of basic and enduring issues in personality theory, assessment, and research.
-We will integrate classic and modern theories and research on the ways in which people are different from one another, how people think (consciously and unconsciously), what people want (consciously and unconsciously) and what people do.
+This seminar invites you to engage in critical and creative thinking by pursuing both classic and modern views on personality.
+We will read the classic papers of the most prominent personality theoreticians and analyze the basic and enduring issues in personality theory and assessment: the ways in which people are different from one another, how people think (consciously and unconsciously), what people want (consciously and unconsciously) and what and why people do.
 Discussions and readings will cover diverse theoretical principles and methodological approaches to personality.
 Students will write either a literature review or a research proposal based on the theories presented during the seminar.